 Smart electric vehicle charging refers to the use of various hardware and software technologies that facilitate load management in EV chargers (typically level 2).
 This guide will focus on smart chargers using ‘behind-the-meter’ configurations i.e. set by the home/business.

 In the future, smart electric vehicle chargers will: communicate with the grid and be controlled by your electricity provider (along with other chargers) to provide stability to the electricity grid.
 Smart chargers will also feature bidirectional charging (V2G, V2H, V2L) however this is still a few years away from being commercially available.
 You can read more about how smart ev chargers can provide grid services in Origin’s Smart Charging Trial.

-What is a Smart EV Charger?
+What is a Smart EV Charging?